pescadorbob/ik-2024-march/src/test/java/com/brent/ik/claude/poker1/Interview-question-trimmed.md

 - Maximize the total number of chips each player gets
 - Limited supply of each chip color
 - Each chip color must be assigned exactly one denomination
+- Each denomination must be assigned exactly one color
+- don't use a greedy approach choosing chips, instead use dynamic programming.
-- The chip denominations aren't specified to a color, you have to figure out the optimum chip color and denomination to maximize the number of chips each player receives.
+- The chip denominations aren't specified to a color, you have to try all the combinations of chip color to denominations to maximize the number of chips each player receives.
 - All players need the same distribution
-- Each denomination must be assigned exactly one color

 Input Example:
 - Target buy-in: $31